jelford/jelford.github.io/src/posts/2020-06-14-lindy-effect-in-software.md

 So, what do we find?

-## results
+## exploration

 Here are some plots of the distributions of project age.

-First, a straightforward plot of the distribution of project lifetimes:
+First, a straightforward plot of the distribution of project lifetimes.
+On the left is the whole dataset, and on the right are just those whose lifetimes exceed 10 years:
 ![Graph showing the distribution plot of project lifetimes in years](lindy-tech/project_age_years_hist.svg)

 There are only 32 projects in the dataset with an age > 20 years.
 That's such a